SeldaBayman/SeldaBayman/README.md

 - https://github.com/SeldaBayman/Brazilian_Ecommerce_Data_Analysis
 - https://github.com/SeldaBayman/Northwind_Traders/blob/main/3_Sales.PNG

+🚀 My Vision:
+I aim to leverage my analytical skills to solve real-world problems and contribute to data-driven decision-making.

+📂 Knowledge is Power:
+I believe in continuous learning and love sharing insights from every project.

 ## 🎯 Future Goals
 As I advance in my career, I aim to deepen my expertise in machine learning and advanced analytics.
 My goal is to apply these skills to solve real-world problems and drive business growth, while staying updated with the latest industry trends.